ooxiel/OfficePythonProgramming/README.md

     1. Mathplotlib / Seaborn
         a.
-Visualize a choosen part of your dataset with axes First has to be an Heatmap
+Visualize a choosen part of your dataset with axes
+            1. First has to be an Heatmap
-            Second can be individually choosen
+            2. Second can be individually choosen
-            Third can be everything except Scatterplot, bar chart or line diagramm
+            3. Third can be everything except Scatterplot, bar chart or line diagramm
         b. export and interpret the results contentwise
-    2. VBA

 ### Content